hollownotempty/Portfolio_4/README.md

 ### Project Goals

 As a producer, a site like this makes handling clients easy.
 With an easy submission form users can submit their [stems](https://www.musicgateway.com/blog/how-to/stems-in-music-production-what-are-they-why-are-they-useful) to be mixed and mastered by a producer.
+This project originally started out as a system for booking calls, but ultimately the goal from a meeting is to start working on the music, right?
+After some thought about where the project was going I pivoted to a new system where clients can submit their music directly with notes and info about their project so that I can download the files from the site, get to work and send them back the finished project.

 ### User Goals